isc-projects/kea/doc/sphinx/arm/hooks.rst

 Where:

--  timestamp - the current date and time the log entry was written in "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name).
+-  ``timestamp`` - the date and time the log entry was written, in "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name).

--  address - the leased IPv6 address or prefix given out and whether it was assigned, renewed or released.
+-  ``address`` - the leased IPv6 address or prefix given out, and whether it was assigned, renewed, or released.

--  duration - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
-A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration".
+-  ``duration`` - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
+A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration."
 This information is not given when the lease is released.

--  device-id - the client's DUID and hardware address (if present).
+-  ``device-id`` - the client's DUID and hardware address (if present).

--  relay-info - for relayed packets the content of relay agent messages, remote-id (code 37), subscriber-id (code 38), and interface-id (code 18) options, if present.
-Note that interface-id option, if present, identifies the whole interface the relay agent received the message on.
+-  ``relay-info`` - for relayed packets the content of relay agent messages, and the ``remote-id`` (code 37), ``subscriber-id`` (code 38), and ``interface-id`` (code 18) options, if present.
+Note that the ``interface-id`` option, if present, identifies the whole interface on which the relay agent received the message.
    This typically translates to a single link in the network, but it depends on the specific network topology.
-Nevertheless, this is useful information to better scope down the location of the device, so it is recorded, if present.
+Nevertheless, this is useful information to better pinpoint the location of the device, so it is recorded, if present.

--  user-context - the optional user context associated with the lease.
+-  ``user-context`` - the optional user context associated with the lease.

-For instance (line breaks added for readability; they will not be present in the log file):
+For instance (line breaks are added here for readability; they are not present in the log file):

 ::